g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```
 In your project directory, this command creates a `package.json` file which is utilized to manage npm dependencies as well as settings.

-You can also install Lightning CSS in your project as a dependency:
+You can also install Lightning CSS in your project as a dependency.
 ```bash
 npm install lightning-css
 ```